ELDRagados/Library/README.md

-# Library Management System
+# Library Management API

-This project is a simple Library Management System built using PHP and the Slim framework.
+This project is a simple Library Management API built using PHP and the Slim framework.
 It provides endpoints for user registration, authentication, and managing authors and books.
-The system uses JWT (JSON Web Tokens) for authentication and token management.
+The API uses JWT (JSON Web Tokens) for authentication and token management.

 ## Features